 The pool of active webservers consists of 4 machines.
 To minimise the monthly AWS invoice during weekends/downtime everything is being scaled down to a single webserver.
 Sessions are being shared using a memcached instance.

 Recently upgrading PHP 5.x to PHP 7.x had a HUGE impact on performance.
-Response times for pages with some basic rendering logic/data fetching went from 74ms average to less than 50ms.
-Memory usage is a lot lower and the application performance is more predicable and stable.
+Application response times for pages with some basic rendering logic/data fetching went from 74ms average to less than 50ms.
+Memory usage is a lot lower and overall the application feels more stable and robust.
 Where large application peaks used to result in a spin up of up to 4 webservers after upgrading I haven’t seen a load based spin up of over 2 web servers.

 We use a number of SQS queues to process background jobs.
 Those jobs are split up into different queues (p1 -> p4) which are handled by long-polling PHP scripts.
 PHP is daemonised by using supervisord where we spin up around 10 daemons per worker instance.

 The good thing about this approach is that SQS supports long poll threading which has a great impact on the performance of the PHP daemons.
-Before using SQS we had a self-made queuing engine that used some kind of wait() function which caused the cpu load to go crazy during high concurrency.
+Before using SQS we had a self-made queuing engine that used some kind of wait() function which caused the cpu load to go crazy when run in large concurrency.

 Worker instances are spawned when the tresholds of the different queues are reached right up to the point where we start noticing slowdowns on database performance.
 Those rules are defined by using Opsworks auto-scaling rules.